bitshares/docs.bitshares.org/source/blockchain/Objects.rst

     2.1.0    # implementation space / dynamic global properties
     2.3.8    # implementation space / asset . id: 8

-A programmatic description of all fields can be found in the `sources`_.
+A programmatic description of all fields can be found below.

 Accounts
 --------